dennisjosesilva/incremental-contour-experiments/README.md

 conan install . --output-folder=build --building=missing
 ```

-It will install the dependencies (morphotree) described in conanfile.txt by generating the cmake setup files in the "build" directory and build the source code if it does not find the binary at the conan local cache.
+It will install the dependencies (morphotree) described in conanfile.txt by generating the cmake setup files in the "build" directory and build the source code if it does not find the binary at the Conan local cache.

 The next step is to compile the programs using CMake.
 To do this, we go the "build" directory and use CMake to generate the building files as follows: